quas1009/EDGAR-access-analysis/README.md

 ## Introduction

 *Real-time module:* The webapp displays where clicking activities are happening all over the world; high frequncy ip clicking activities and their frequencies.

-*Historical module:*
-Also, it analyzes the document accessed activities of each company from the EDGAR log files to heatmap the website users’ attention on the current primary business on the web app.
-A kafka->spark streaming pipeline is used to process tons of log file data.
-My product aims to give recommendations on which location should the company open a new branch.
+*Historical module:* Heatmap of clicking activities across one week; company relational graph parsed out of clicking.

 ![](./images/webapp.png)
-header and box style reference: Apache Echarts Plaftorm Template
+(header and box style reference: Apache Echarts Plaftorm Template)

 ## Pipeline

+This project replay EDGAR log file in real-time manner.
+Log messages are produced by Kafka and consumed by Spark Streaming.
+Static data is directly loaded into Spark Streaming, joining with streaming data.
+Streaming engine is structured streaming.
 ![](./images/pipeline.png)

 ## File Structure